akka/akka/akka-docs/src/main/paradox/typed/actors.md

 First we will show this example in a functional style, and then the same example is shown with an
 @ref:[Object-oriented style](#object-oriented-style).
 Which style you choose to use is a matter of taste and both styles can be mixed depending on which is best for a specific actor.
+Considerations for the choice is provided in the @ref:[Style Guide](style-guide.md#functional-vs-object-oriented-style).

 Consider an Actor that runs a chat room: client Actors may connect by sending a message that contains their screen name and then they can post messages.
 The